 Audited Financial Statements for the two most recent historic fiscal years as of the date of the NOFA.
 Required for All Applicants Any management letters related to the audited financial statements for the two most recent historic fiscal years as of the date of the NOFA.
-Refer to Application Instructions for additional guidance.
-Required for All Applicants State charter, articles of incorporation, or other establishing documents designating that the Applicant is a nonprofit or not-for-profit entity under the laws of the organization's State of formation.
+NEW FOR 2024: If none, Applicants submit an Attestation in AMIS.
+Required for All Applicants State charter, articles of incorporation, or other establishing documents designating that the Applicant is a nonprofit or not-for- profit entity under the laws of the organization's State of formation.
 Required only for Applicants that are not Certified CDFIs A certification or legal opinion demonstrating tax exempt status from the IRS.
 Required only for Applicants that are not Certified CDFIs Articles of incorporation, by-laws or other establishing documents demonstrating the Applicant has a principal purpose of managing or developing affordable housing.
+Required only for Applicants that are not Certified CDFIs Documentation showing all legal name changes from the original or subsequent Articles of Incorporation, if applicable.
 Required only for Applicants that are not Certified CDFIs

 - 2. Eligibility and CMF Applicant Approaches

 - 3. CMF Program Requirements

 - 4. Application Components & Deadlines

-- 5. Application Guidance for Affordable Housing Developer/Manager Approach
+- 5. Application Guidance

 - 6. Resources and Contacting the CMF Team

-Additional Resources for FY 2023 CMF Applicants
+Additional Resources for CMF Applicants

-- The CDFI Fund has posted many training resources for Applicants on its website (www.cdfifund.gov/cmf) under "Step 2: Apply." - We encourage you to review: - FY 2023 Capital Magnet Fund Pre-Round Outreach Presentation - Training Modules 1-6 - CMF Interim Rule (12 CFR 1807), as amended on 2/08/2016 - FY 2023 CMF Notice of Funds Availability (NOFA) - FY 2023 CMF Application Instructions - FY 2023 CMF Application FAQs - FY 2023 CMF Glossary - FY 2023 CMF Economic Distress, Rural, High Opportunity, Low Income Area Dataset
+- The CDFI Fund has posted many training resources for Applicants on its website (www.cdfifund.gov/cmf) under "Step 2: Apply." - We encourage you to review: - FY 2024 Capital Magnet Fund Overview Modules 1-6 - CMF Interim Rule (12 CFR 1807), as amended on 2/08/2016 - FY 2024 CMF Notice of Funds Availability (NOFA) - FY 2024 CMF Application Instructions - FY 2024 CMF Application FAQs - FY 2024 CMF Glossary - FY 2024 CMF Economic Distress, Rural, High Opportunity, Low Income Area Dataset - CDFI Title VI Civil Rights Compliance Information Worksheet